quicwg/base-drafts/draft-ietf-quic-recovery.md

 A sender establishes persistent congestion on receiving an acknowledgement if at least two ack-eliciting packets are declared lost, and:

-* a prior RTT sample existed when both packets were sent;
+* all packets, across all packet number spaces, sent between these two send times are declared lost;

 * the duration between the send times of these two packets exceeds the persistent congestion duration ({{pc-duration}}); and

-* all packets, across all packet number spaces, sent between those two send times are declared lost.
+* a prior RTT sample existed when both packets were sent.

 The persistent congestion period SHOULD NOT start until there is at least one RTT sample.
 Before the first RTT sample, a sender arms its PTO timer based on